tamarasaqer/tamarasaqer/README.md

 ## About Me

-Hi, I’m Tamara Saqer—a Program Manager, Data Analyst, and occasional meme creator from Palestine 🇵🇸.
+Hi,I’m Tamara Saqer—a Program Manager, Data Analyst, and occasional meme creator from Palestine 🇵🇸.

 I specialize in using data to solve problems, optimize processes, and bring a little humor to the mix with well-timed memes.

 ## Skills Snapshot 🛠️